Skip to main content

 The dose of ramipril you take depends on why you need the medicine.
 Take it how your doctor tells you to.

-To decide the correct dose for you, your doctor will check your blood pressure and ask you if you're getting any side effects from your medicine.
+To decide the correct dose for you, your doctor will check your blood pressure.

 You may also have blood tests to check how well your kidneys are working and the amount of potassium in your blood.